What Does it Take to Be an Emergency Dispatcher?

 - Determine response requirements and relative priorities of situations, and dispatch units in accordance with established procedures.

 - Monitor alarm systems to detect emergencies, such as fires and illegal entry into establishments.

 - Provide emergency medical instructions to callers.

-What an Emergency Dispatcher Should Know
+Things an Emergency Dispatcher Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.